Protecting PhD Progress

 How to write a critical discussion chapter in qualitative research

 Struggling to “be more critical” in your qualitative PhD discussion chapter?
-This guide explains what critical analysis actually looks like in interpretative research, and shows you how to move from description to meaningful, theoretically informed contribution.
+This post explains what critical analysis actually looks like in interpretative research, and shows you how to move from description to meaningful, theoretically informed contribution.

 How to reduce the wordcount when you’ve written too much!